giveMeArrays/giveMeArrays-ToyDroneAssessment/README.md

 # giveMeArrays-ToyDroneAssessment

+## Notes to assessor
-## Make sure you have an internet connection when using project
+Make sure you have an internet connection when using the project.
+The code has not been refactored yet

 ## AUTOMATION TESTING

-//I have minimal experience with test //automation however I have tried to answer //to the best of my ability.
+//I have minimal experience with test automation however I have tried to answer to the best of my ability.

 Since my project is web based I would consider some kind of web automation tool such as selenium, however I could also use jest to test my JavaScript code.